Guidance on Michigan’s stay-at-home orders

 Q: What is the latest update on the development of a vaccine for the virus?

-Q. How can you be healthy and manage your body if you have the virus?
+Q. How to be healthy and manage your body if you have the virus?

 Some cases of COVID-19 are mild, particularly for younger people.
 If you think you have the illness, call your doctor for advice.
 Meanwhile, if you are self-quarantined, follow the same protocols you would for other viral illnesses: Stay home.
 Monitor your symptoms.
 Get plenty of rest.
 Stay hydrated.
 The CDC urges those who believe they may have the coronavirus to call ahead before visiting a doctor or emergency room.
 And, as always, follow doctors’ orders.